astronaut701/to-do-task-manager/README.md

 # What's currently needed (in list of importance)

 * Persistance
-* Work out a text limit or truncate text somehow
+* Work out a text limit
 * Calendar

 Sidenote - This is a to-do list for a to-do list.. xD